-Exclusion criteria Associated sustainability indicator used to measure attainment of the promoted environmental or social characteristic Any form of government-issued debt (e.g., government bonds) from countries that systematically breach human rights or from a country whose government is subject to an arms embargo by the United Nations Security Council, the United States, the European Union or another relevant multilateral arms embargo is in place.
-Share of investments in government-issued debt (e.g., government bonds) from countries that systematically breach human rights or from a country whose government is subject to an arms embargo by the United Nations Security Council, the United States, the European Union or another relevant multilateral arms embargo is in place.
+Exclusion criteria Associated sustainability indicator used to measure attainment of the promoted environmental or social characteristic Any form of government-issued debt (e.g., government bonds) from countries whose government is subject to an arms embargo by the United Nations Security Council, the United States or the European Union.
+Share of investments in government-issued debt (e.g., government bonds) from countries whose government is subject to an arms embargo by the United Nations Security Council, the United States or the European Union.
 Countries lacking basic political freedom.
 Countries with high corruption.
 Share of investments in government-issued debt from countries lacking basic political freedom and/or countries with high corruption.